zTwistin/project-2-initial/README.md

 ```

 ### Extra Credit
-If you would like up to 5 points extra credit for this assignment, write unit tests for your classes.
-You only need tests for the methods that calculate volume and surface area for the points.
-You may include other tests if you want to, but it won't add any more points to your score.
+* If you would like up to 10 points extra credit for this assignment, have ChatGPT generate the volume and surfaceArea methods for your shapes.
+You can try to have it generate the whole class, but that will probably be a bit more work manipulating the AI to do your bidding.
+* Probably the easiest way to get the AI to generate the two methods is to ask it for a shape class (Sphere, for example) and explicitly ask it to include the methods you want.
+You'll also need to specify the variable names that you want it to use as well so you don't have to change anything about the two methods once they are generated.
+* As usual, to get the points, you'll need to paste the text of what you asked the AI to generate for you in a multi-line comment at the top of each of your shape classes.
+The text must include a mention of the two methods (at least), as well as specifics on variable names.
+The wording is up to you.

 ### Helpful Hints
 * Utilize the Math class for the algorithm implementations.